telerik/blazor-docs/components/menu/navigation.md

 * Add the Menu to your application.
 * Provide a collection of models that describe the pages you want the user to navigate to.
-* Populate its `UrlField` with the corresponding data from the model or provide a `URL` property in the model.
+* Populate its `UrlField` with the corresponding data from the model or provide a `Url` property in the model.

 >caption Use the Menu to navigate between pages